Juink4i/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `assigninjury`, `assigninjury pl/Alex Yeoh`, `assigninjury i/ACL`, `...`<br>
        Expected: Similar to previous.

+### Assigning a captain to a player

+1. Assigning captain while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+Multiple players in the list.
+At least two players on the same team (e.g., "Team A").

+    1. Test case: `assigncaptain pl/Alex Yeoh`<br>
+       Expected: Alex Yeoh is assigned as captain of their team.
+Success message shows: "Alex Yeoh is now captain of [Team Name]".

+    1. Test case: `assigncaptain pl/Bernice Yu` (where Bernice Yu is on the same team as Alex Yeoh, who is already captain)<br>
+       Expected: Alex Yeoh is stripped of captain status.
+Bernice Yu is assigned as captain.
+Success message shows: "Alex Yeoh is no longer captain.
+Bernice Yu is now captain of [Team Name]".

+    1. Test case: `assigncaptain pl/Alex Yeoh` (when Alex is already captain)<br>
+       Expected: Command succeeds (idempotent).
+Success message shows: "Alex Yeoh is now captain of [Team Name]".
+No error is thrown.

+    1. Test case: `assigncaptain pl/Invalid_Name`<br>
+       Expected: No captain is assigned.
+Error message shown indicating player not found.

+    1. Other incorrect commands to try: `assigncaptain`, `assigncaptain Alex`, `assigncaptain pl/`, `...`<br>
+       Expected: Error message indicating invalid command format.

+### Removing captain status from a player

+1. Removing captain while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+At least one player is marked as captain.

+    1. Test case: `stripcaptain pl/Alex Yeoh` (where Alex Yeoh is a captain)<br>
+       Expected: Alex Yeoh is no longer captain.
+Success message shows: "Alex Yeoh is no longer team captain."

+    1. Test case: `stripcaptain pl/Bernice Yu` (where Bernice Yu is not a captain)<br>
+       Expected: Command succeeds (idempotent).
+Success message shows: "Bernice Yu is no longer team captain."
+No error is thrown.

+    1. Test case: `stripcaptain pl/Invalid_Name`<br>
+       Expected: No changes made.
+Error message shown indicating player not found.

+    1. Other incorrect commands to try: `stripcaptain`, `stripcaptain Bernice`, `stripcaptain pl/`, `...`<br>
+       Expected: Error message indicating invalid command format.

+### Listing all captains

+1. Listing captains

+    1. Prerequisites: Have multiple players in the PlayBook, with at least one or more players marked as captains across different teams.

+    1. Test case: `listcaptain`<br>
+       Expected: Only players who are captains are shown in the list.
+Success message shows: "Listed all captains".

+    1. Test case: `listcaptain` (when no players are captains)<br>
+       Expected: Empty list is shown.
+Message shows: "Listed all captains" with 0 players displayed.

+    1. Test case: `list` (to return to showing all players)<br>
+       Expected: All players are shown again.

 ### Saving data